jonathansty/jonathansty.github.io/_portfolio/networed-boids.md

 layout: post
 title: "Networked boids simulation"
 published: true
-description: A research project to learn about the TCP/IP stack and networking for realtime applications such as games
+description: A research project to learn about the TCP/IP stack and networking for real-time applications such as games
 tags: ['networking']
 ---
 # Summary